-When defining geometry of the wedge and slip surfaces using space projection, the program displays individual surfaces with the help of great circles of Lambert's hemispherical projection.
+When defining geometry of the wedge and slip surfaces using space projection, the program displays individual surfaces with the help of great circles (in equal are net) of Lambert's hemispherical projection.

 Markland test utilizes a stereographic projection of the great circle for the kinematic possibility of the rock wedge failure.
 The geometry of the rock wedge is plotted on the stereographic projection using the great circle representing the slope face and discontinuities of slip surface 1 and 2 (see figure).
 The friction circle is plotted on the projection too, the friction angle on the discontinuities is measured from the north and the circle center is the center of the stereograph.
 The zone between the great circle representing the slope face and the friction circle is shaded area on the figure.
 When the plunge of the line of intersection of two discontinuities (1 and 2) is in the shaded area, then the failure is cinematically possible.